 If you’re keen to start CrossFit or Olympic lifting workouts, being able to do deep squats will be prioritised – so it’s worth giving it a practice!

-One of our favourite YouTubers, Fabulous 50s, discusses the Asian squat in her video, Best Exercise for Women Over 50, below.
+One of our favorite YouTubers, Fabulous 50s, discusses the Asian squat in her video, Best Exercise for Women Over 50, below.

 Benefits of Asian Squats